 cat /etc/shadow

 Similar to chmod and chgrp, one can change the owner and group of a file or directory with the command chown.
 Changing ownership of a file requires root privileges.
-Run the commands below to create files owned by the adm account.
+Run the commands below to create files owned by the myuser account.

 mkdir foo; touch foo/bar

-sudo chown -R adm foo
+sudo chown -R myuser foo

 ls -ld foo foo/bar